 Although celebrations in Canada share many similarities with those seen in the United States, Canada has several distinctive cultures, which mean there are some notable differences as well.
 However, one widespread tradition in English-speaking parts of the country is the use of real fir or pine Christmas trees, and this is especially common in the eastern province of Nova Scotia, where huge trees can be seen in towns and cities.

 Many Canadian families choose to exchange their gifts on Christmas Eve, rather than Christmas Day, while others open one present on Christmas Eve and the remainder on the 25th December.
-Traditionally, the Monarch of Canada also gives a Christmas Day speech, which is watched by many families while they eat their main meal.
-This unites Canadian people with those in other Commonwealth countries, like Great Britain and Australia.

 As with the United Kingdom, Boxing Day is a recognised holiday in Canada and many people use it as a shopping day, with stores opening early and providing discount prices.
 In some parts of the country, such as northern Ontario, stores are not allowed to open on Boxing Day and in these areas, an equivalent sale usually takes place on the 27th.